gsemet/pythonpep8autoformat/README.md

         "max-line-length": 79
     }

-By editing User settings, your personal liking will be kept safe over plug-in upgrades.
+By editing User settings, your personal liking will be kept safe over plugin upgrades.

 ## Usage